iirquhs-np/IDAssignment2/README.md

 - Wish List - Allows users to add products they wish to purchase in the future into the list.
 They can then retrieve this list later on when they log back into their account.
 - Live Chat - Enables users to quick support through a live chat system with our sales agents.
 - Order Tracking - Enables users to track the progress of their orders.
 Such a progress includes stages such as order processing, PC assembling, in shipping etc.
+- Order History - Enables users to see what they bought in the past.

 ## Technologies Used